UMDataScienceLab/flsimulator/README.md

-# FedEnsemble
+# FLsimulator

-This repository contains some implementations of the paper [*Fed-ensemble: Ensemble Models in Federated Learning for Improved Generalization and Uncertainty Quantification*](https://ieeexplore.ieee.org/document/10113748)
+This repository intends to use the simplest code to simulate federated learning fast.

 ## Getting Started